 The season started with a good winter, with high water levels in the soil and in dams.
 This resulted in good budding, approximately two weeks later than normal.
 In some areas, wind caused damage during November.
 The highest average December temperature in 48 years was recorded – no serious damage was caused, though.
 Closer to harvest-time, night temperatures were noticeably lower, which probably contributed to high natural acids, promoting quality.
 On 9 February harvesting was interrupted by rain, but without serious effects.
 Wines are full-bodied, with good intensity and high natural acids.

-Grapes were picked when still rm, but ripe.
-The bunches were de-stemmed and hand- sorted.
-Whole berries were pumped into an open stainless steel tank, inoculated and cool-fermented (20 –24°C), while pumping over allowed thorough aeration.
-Malolactic fermentation started in the tanks and nished in 300-litre French oak barrels (30% new).
-The wine was matured for 14 months, then blended, ltered and bottled in October 2014.
-10 000 x 6 cases were produced.
+Grapes were picked when still firm but ripe.
+The bunches were de-stemmed and hand-sorted.
+Whole berries were pumped into an open stainless steel tank, inoculated and cool-fermented at 20 – 24 degrees Celsius, while pumping over with ample aeration.
+Malolactic fermentation started in the tanks and finished in 300-litre French oak barrels, 30% of which were new.
+The wine was matured for 14 months, blended, filtered and bottled in November 2015.
+10 000 cartons (6 x 750 ml) were produced.